SiyanH/whiteboard-client-faculty/README.md

 *Please note that the live demo may take few minutes to start when you visit it.*

-RESTful web services were built on a Spring Boot server for this front end.
+A RESTful web service was built on a Spring Boot server for this front end.

 ## Available Scripts